Global Learning

-If students finish the course with at least a minimum grade of 4.0, they will be given an additional score of 0.5 to recognize the additional effort and challenge involved in participating in courses in another language.
+4. Students who complete the course with a minimum final grade of 4.0 will receive an additional 0.5 grade point, in recognition of the academic effort involved in taking a course in another language.

 Professor Guillermo Ramírez (Chile) has an MBA from Cambridge University and Masters in Economics & Public Policy.
 Over 15 years of practical business experience in a broad range of strategic leadership roles, managing commercial and technical teams with multiple stakeholders within dynamic matrix structures such as BHP (Mining Industry).
 Extensive experience in Commercial Development, Supply Chain, Contract/Project Management, Strategic Planning and Sales & Marketing.
 Broad experience within multiple industries and institutions (University of Cambridge President for its Society Cambridge Business association) and startups (from idea to successful exit phase) sitting in the board, in addition to being a University Professor (Chile ́s Top 5), providing a unique triple Corporate-Startup-Academic business perspective to evaluate challenges and achieve objectives.